hanslindetorp/WebAudioXML/README.md

 osc.start();
 ```
 WebAudioXML is both a specification and a parser library.
 It defines how to structure Audio objects in a hierarchical, modular way using XML.
 The integration in a web-based application requires WebAudioXML.js - a free JavaScript library that parses the XML and creates and connects all Web Audio nodes into a tree-like structure, called an Audio Graph.

-WebAudioXML is a PhD research project invented and maintained
+WebAudioXML is a PhD research project invented and maintained by Hans Lindetorp.
+It's free for anyone to use, but comes with no guarantees or support.
+Please don't hesitate to contact me if you find the project interesting.
-by Hans Lindetorp

 ### DEMOs
 https://codepen.io/collection/DjaYkE